logicmagix/XTide86/README.md

 This project reflects that same spirit: a terminal IDE that encourages curiosity, simplicity, and discovery—*you ask the questions*.
 Tide42 is meant to be your solution, leaving the questions in your hands.

 # Tide42 NEWS:
+06

--NOTICE FOR EXISTTING USERS!!
+-NOTICE FOR EXISTING USERS!!
 New --update logic is now fully functional and tested across multiple systems.
 You can either git restore . and git pull origin stable in your repo or re clone, chmod+x install.sh and ./install.sh; Use --update going forward.
 06.11.25

 ⚠️ **PLEASE Back Up Your Configs!** ⚠️